 At 18 months, four sharper canine teeth fill this top and the bottom: these are used to tear food.
 At around 26 months, two pairs of second molars will emerge at the back of her mouth, with broad flat surfaces to grind up her food.
 Of course, the age when teeth come through varies a lot, just as some babies talk early and others walk early, although if she reaches her first birthday without any teeth emerging, then it’s a good idea to visit your dentist.

 Some babies might have all these symptoms, while others may sail through without a sign.
 And some teeth might cause a run of restless nights, while others will pop up one morning without warning.
-Whichever you find, there are lots of ways that will help your baby when she needs it, and the secret is to experiment and mix and match your methods with each new tooth to find what really works.
+Whichever you find, there are lots of ways that will help your baby when she needs it, from teething rings to gels, and the secret is to experiment and mix and match your methods with each new tooth to find what really works.

 To numb your baby’s gums, give her a teether that’s been chilled in the fridge for half an hour.
 Or if she’s over six months, offer her some cold water in a cup.
 Depending on her age, feed her chilled fruit purées or pop a chunk of frozen banana or plums in a baby feeder mesh bag for her to gnaw on safely.